emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 When an order is
-placed for the manufacturing plant, the time required for it to arrive called lead time.
+placed for the manufacturing plant, the time required for it to arrive called lead

-## Simulation Design

 The following is the algorithm steps.